 The score for each (agent, model, operation) triplet is:

-score = qualitative_score (1–5) − cost_penalty (normalised $/op)qualitative_score comes from score.<op> in the agent registry. cost_penalty is derived from actual benchmark session cost in your local telemetry (stats-aggregate.perTriplet).
+score = qualitative_score (1–5) − cost_penalty (normalised $/op)qualitative_score comes from score.<op> in the agent registry. cost_penalty is derived from actual session cost in your local telemetry (stats-aggregate.perTriplet).
 Quarantined models are excluded from ranking by default.

 Keeping the matrix current